murshmelloww/covenantTest/README.md

 I modified some code example for working with jcraft from stack overflow and create package service.ssh

 Main test is in UserTest class
+* createUser - login with admin and create new user
-* loginTest - User login and get user auth token
+* loginTest - new user login and get user auth token
 * createListenerTest - User create http listener
 * generateLauncherTest - User generate and host Binary launcher
 * downloadLauncherTest - User download launcher